nbw/web/content/blog/posts/2021-09-25-fly-multi-db.md

 ## 7. Conclusion

-There's still tons of room for improvement and the `compile_replicas` solution is not my favourite, but this article should serve as a proof-of-concept that can be turned into a library eventually.
+There's still tons of room for improvement, but this article should serve as a proof-of-concept that can be turned into a library eventually.

 Let's check the goals: